Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 C1-C2-C3         -C6
 main-branch:
 ```
-THe above highlights the feature branch (C4-C5) merging with the main branch in commit 6 (C6).
+The above highlights the feature branch (C4-C5) merging with the main branch in commit 6 (C6).

 One should use a merge when one wants to update a branch, which has been shared with others.